Albany Medical College Virtual Anatomy Lab

 Origin - Transverse processes of C3-C6

-The roof of the Posterior Triangle is formed by the deep fascia which covers the space between the trapezius and sternocleidomastoid muscles.
-The roof is covered by skin, superficial fascia, the platysma muscle, and superficial veins and nerves.
+The roof of the Posterior Triangle is formed by the investing layer of deep cervical fascia, which spans the space between the trapezius and sternocleidomastoid muscles.
+It is covered superficially by the skin, superficial fascia, platysma muscle, and superficial veins and cutaneous nerves.